François Cevert: Formula One

 When Johnny Servoz-Gavin suddenly retired from the Tyrrell Formula One team three races into the 1970 season, Tyrrell called upon Cevert to be his number two driver, alongside defending World Champion Stewart.
 Over the next four seasons, Cevert became the veteran Stewart's devoted protégé.
 After making his debut at the Dutch Grand Prix at Zandvoort in Tyrrell's second customer March-Ford, he increased his pace and closed the gap to Stewart with virtually every race.
 He earned his first World Championship point by finishing sixth in the Italian Grand Prix at Monza.

 In 1971, with the Tyrrell team now building their own cars, Cevert finished second in France and Germany, both times behind team leader Stewart.
-Then, in the season-ending United States Grand Prix at the newly extended Watkins Glen race course, the Frenchman earned his first and only Grand Prix win:
+Then, in the season-ending United States Grand Prix at the newly extended Watkins Glen race course, the Frenchman earned his first and only Grand Prix win.

-Having started from fifth spot, Cevert took the lead from Stewart on lap 14 as the Scot's tires began to go off in the 100° heat.
+"Having started from fifth spot, Cevert took the lead from Stewart on lap 14 as the Scot's tires began to go off in the 100° heat.
 At about half-distance, Cevert finally began to struggle with the same understeer that had plagued Stewart much earlier.
 Jacky Ickx was closing, and his Firestones were getting better as the race went on.
 On lap 43, Ickx set the fastest lap of the race, and the gap was down to 2.2 seconds.
 Then, on lap 49, the alternator on Ickx's Ferrari fell off, punching a hole in the gearbox and spilling oil all over the track!
 Denny Hulme's McLaren hit the oil and spun into the barrier, bending his front suspension.
 Hulme was standing beside the track when Cevert came by and also slid off and hit the barrier, but he kept going, now 29 seconds in the lead!
-Cevert coasted home, taking both hands off the wheel to wave as he crossed the line.
+Cevert coasted home, taking both hands off the wheel to wave as he crossed the line."

 Cevert became only the second Frenchman to win a Formula One World Championship Grand Prix (Maurice Trintignant won at Monaco in 1955 and 1958), and received 50,000 U.S. dollars as award.
 It was the high point of his career, helping him take third place in the 1971 Drivers' Championship behind Stewart and Ronnie Peterson.

-Great expectations for Cevert, Stewart and Tyrrell were not fulfilled in 1972, Cevert finished in the points only three times, with second places in Belgium and in the USA, and a fourth at his home race in France at the Clermont-Ferrand circuit.
+Great expectations for Cevert, Stewart and Tyrrell were not fulfilled in 1972, Cevert finished in the points only three times, with second places in Belgium and in the United States, and a fourth at his home race in France at the Clermont-Ferrand circuit.
 One bright spot in a disappointing year for Cevert was his second-place finish at the 24 hours of Le Mans, driving a Matra-Simca 670 with New Zealand's Howden Ganley.